 STEP 3: DEFINE KEYWORD COMBINATIONS WITH LOGICAL OPERATORS

 In addition to setting up the keywords, there may be logical combinations (AND, OR, NOR, etc.) that are helpful.
 For instance if you are looking for Product X AND Product Y in the same abstract.
 While we find this to be helpful, it can require a lot of time and concentration.
-So we generally only implement it for customers with larger portfolios that have several teams attending the same conference and/or are working in areas where there is a lot of scientific activity.
+Generally, we translate the logical operators into our scoring algorithm which makes it easier to manage.

 STEP 4: IDENTIFY CONTENT AND CREATE CONFERENCE PLANNER

 The real “fun” begins when you need to apply these search terms to conference content.
 The most basic approach is to simply copy and paste the terms you have identified into the search box of a conference website, and then copy and paste the results into a spreadsheet.
 It’s incredibly tedious, but it’s the way most teams are doing it and it gets the job done.
-But, two notable challenges with this approach are first, the searches will need to be done several times because conferences are typically updating content several times in the weeks leading up to start of the conference.
+But, there are two notable challenges with this approach.
+First, the searches will need to be done several times because conferences are typically updating content several times in the weeks leading up to start of the conference.
 And second, scoring the content in the spreadsheet is challenging unless you have code to help.
 If you find this process tedious or onerous – there is help.
-For instance, there are companies (like Orbytel Group) that will provide the conference content in a nicely formatted spreadsheet.
+For instance, there are companies that will provide the conference content in a nicely formatted spreadsheet.
 This alleviates the labor intensive searching and copying and pasting into MS Excel and allows teams to more quickly and easily review and identify relevant content.
-There are also companies (like Orbytel Group) that take it a step further and provide the conference catalog in a real-time online platform that provides not only powerful searching but additional features that can be used to prioritize and assign content, as well as to collect structured insights and generate scientific debriefs (all topics for future posts).
+There are also companies that take it a step further and provide the conference catalog in a real-time online platform that reduces the need to use spreadsheets for this process.

 STEP 5: PRIORITIZE CONTENT

 Prioritizing content is often a collaborative process in which several individuals are involved in reviewing abstracts and deciding on priorities.
 This can be an unwieldy process.
 We recommend a few things to make it easier to manage.
 If you are using MS Excel, we suggest tracking individual priority designations by using separate priority columns for each person that needs to review the content.
-If you are using an application like harmony Insights, then our application will automatically keep track of each individual’s priority designations.
-We suggest using simple drop downs (e.g., Zero, Low, Medium, and High) to collect each person’s priority designation.
+We suggest using simple drop downs (e.g., No, Not Sure, Low, Medium, and High) to collect each person’s priority designation.
 When there is a lot of content and/or people involved, this can be taken one step further by adding scoring to the priority selections.
-For example, each drop-down value should be assigned a score (e.g., 0, 1, 5, 10).
-When the information is compiled from the various reviewers, you can simply sum the score of their ratings and generate a total score per abstract.
-Based on the score distribution, it is then simple to create a threshold/cut-off value in order to finalize prioritized content.
-It sounds more complicated than it actually is; please click here to see an example of how it can be implemented in MS Excel.
+For example, each drop-down value can be assigned a score (e.g., 0, 1, 5, 10).
+This allows for the ratings to be translated into a total score for the abstract.
+Then, based on the score distribution across all of the abstracts, a threshold/cut-off value can be identified to help in generating a final prioritized list.

 STEP 6: ASSIGN CONTENT

 Once the content is prioritized, the next step is to assign team members to the content.
 The trick here is to do so in a work-load balanced manner — each person should ideally have the same amount of work each day.
 Seems easy enough – but this can get tricky when there are competing events.
 We have found the easiest and best way to do this while also accommodating inevitable changes is to populate the conference catalog with booth coverage, HCP meetings, internal events, and any thing else that team members are participating in.
 Once you have a full understanding of the schedule, it’s easier to assign items to team members without creating any scheduling conflicts.
 If you have more than 20 people responsible for collecting insights, it’s often easier to organize them into teams of 4 or 5 people with a team lead.
 We usually see teams organized topically (e.g., MOA, development stage, etc.).
 However, when deep expertise is not needed, we recommend organizing teams by something else, like favorite sport, or favorite food.
 In other words, each team will have a mix of content.
 We recommend this because it is much easier to generate even work distribution this way and accommodate changes in schedules.
 When teams are used, content should first be distributed across teams and then distributed evenly among team members within each team.

 STEP 7: COLLECT STRUCTURED INSIGHTS

 With content prioritized and evenly assigned — the team is finally ready to attend talks, poster sessions, and more.
 In order to maximize the downstream utility of the insights from the team, we have found that creating a highly structured format to collect insights is important.
 At the very least, we suggest creating several questions such as: Objectives, Design, Results, Conclusions, Key Takeaway, and Strategic Relevance.
 In addition, we suggest strict word/character limits on each question to ensure that input is distilled appropriately.
 The character limits will also make the scientific debrief process of generating debriefs much easier.
 The other thing to note here is the ‘Strategic Relevance’ question.
 In this case, we suggest having a simple ‘Low’, ‘Medium’, ‘High’ drop-down that reflects the team members view of the priority of this abstract/session.
 This piece of input helps refine the prioritization process.
 Finally, the team should be encouraged (if not mandated) to provide their notes/insights on a daily basis at a conference.
-With so much going on, it’s easy to forget important details, nevermind notebooks, laptops, and phones getting lost during travel.
-So it’s a good practice to collect the insights daily.
+With so much going on, it’s easy to forget important details.
 We are often asked about images/photos of posters and session slides.
 Based on our experience working with various teams — images can be helpful in generating the insights.
 So, when the conference allows for it – it’s a good idea to take photos of the content that is being covered.
 However, we have found that its better to keep images out of final scientific debriefs and executive summaries unless there is professional support to help manage image formatting and layout.

 STEP 8: CONDUCT DAILY SCIENTIFIC DEBRIEFS

 Now that your team is collecting and sharing insights, it’s time to pull them together, figure out what is most important, and present them to the broader team.
 Generally, it’s best to do this daily while at a conference.
 This way your team is getting briefed as things come-up and are equipped to answer questions if and when they do come up — data-releases, compelling science, etc. At the large conferences, where there may be a lot of relevant data presented — you may not have time to present all of the sessions/abstracts that were covered.
 In this case, the “Strategic Relevance” field that we mentioned earlier comes in handy (e.g., it can narrow down insights based on ‘High’ relevance).
 In order to run these scientific debriefs, the insights from the team members will likely need to be in MS PowerPoint format.
 We’ve found that the way to get the most consistent results is to have a single person (or very small group of people) collect the insights from the team members and then create the slides.
-Alternatively, applications like harmony Insights will automatically create these PowerPoint slides which ensures timely and consistent results.
 There are many ways to present scientific content — but, we have found that focusing on a 1 to 3 sentence ‘Key Takeaway’ and presenting each slide in less than 5 minutes is both adequate and appreciated.
-We provide a number of debrief templates built into our harmony Insights application that represent “best practices” — you can see some examples here.
+A couple of examples of debrief slides that represent good practices are here.

 STEP 9: SHARE INSIGHTS WITH KEY INTERNAL AND EXTERNAL STAKEHOLDERS